SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ### Principles

 Encapsulation refers to grouping together related things somehow, e.g. within records.
-Information hiding is hiding the internals of a thing from the  outside.
+In OOP, encapsulation is often used to mean bundling the data and the methods that operate on it in one construct Information hiding is hiding the internals of a thing from the  outside.

 ### Class and instance entities